smspillaz/server-rendering-in-2018/README.md

 In 2018, time has marched forward, and everything is different again.
 But, unsurprisingly, what hasn’t changed is that adding *server-side rendering* is still a guesswork.

-Let’s say, for instance, that you’re using the best practices described in a project like [react-boilerplate](https://github.com/react-boilerplate/react-boilerplate). react-boilerplate doesn’t support Server Side Rendering ([yet](https://github.com/react-boilerplate/react-boilerplate/pull/1236)), so it seems like a good place to start.
-As a starter project it has lots of things that a "best practices" react project might have set up, like [webpack](https://webpack.js.org/), [styled-components](https://github.com/styled-components/styled-components), [redux](http://redux.js.org/), [redux-saga](https://redux-saga.github.io/redux-saga/), [react-router](https://github.com/ReactTraining/react-router) and [react-loadable](https://github.com/jamiebuilds/react-loadable).
-All of those things are really handy!
-Unfortunately, they all require a little bit of configuration and tweaking to work with server-side rendering.
+Let’s say, you’re using the best practices outlined in [`react-boilerplate`](https://github.com/react-boilerplate/react-boilerplate).
+But it doesn’t support *server side rendering* ([yet](https://github.com/react-boilerplate/react-boilerplate/pull/1236)), so it seems like a good place to start.

+As a starter, the project has got all the latest tools: [`webpack`](https://webpack.js.org/), [`styled-components`](https://github.com/styled-components/styled-components), [`redux`](http://redux.js.org/), [`redux-saga`](https://redux-saga.github.io/redux-saga/), [`react-router`](https://github.com/ReactTraining/react-router), [`react-loadable`](https://github.com/jamiebuilds/react-loadable), to name a few.
+These tools are really handy, but configuration and tweaking are required to make it working with *server-side rendering*.

 Off we go, I guess.

-### Chapter 1: How Exactly to Run This Server Now?
+### 1. How Exactly to Run This Server Now?

-You’ve probably noticed that both JSX and ES6 formats are used in the server above.
+You’ve probably noticed that both JSX and ES6 formats are in use.
 That’s great, and NodeJS supports a lot of ES6 stuff [natively](http://node.green/) by now.
 Except [imports](https://medium.com/the-node-js-collection/an-update-on-es6-modules-in-node-js-42c958b890c), which likely you’ve been using heavily. [`babel-node`](https://babeljs.io/docs/usage/cli/) to the rescue, right?

 Not so fast: `babel-node` is really meant to be a developer-only tool as it compiles directly into memory.
 You [should never](https://medium.com/@Cuadraman/how-to-use-babel-for-production-5b95e7323c2f) use it for production.